-A) Promotion to a Professorial Rank
+Promotion to a Professorial Rank

 The results of the candidate's annual evaluations will be utilized as a part of promotion decisions.
-Beginning in 2024, the annual faculty evaluations\ will utilize the following Likert scale: 1 - does not meet expectations, 2 - needs improvement, 3 - meets expectations, 4 - exceeds expectations, and 5 - exemplary.
-Noteworthy achievement is reflective of a 4 or 5 on the above Likert Scale.
-Deficient and unsatisfactory is reflective of a 1 or a 2 on the above Likert Scale.
+Beginning in 2024, the annual faculty evaluations will utilize the following Likert scale: 1 - does not meet expectations, 2 - needs improvement, 3 - meets expectations, 4 - exceeds expectations, and 5 - exemplary.
+Noteworthy achievement is reflective of a 4 or 5 on the above Likert Scale A 3 or higher indicates that the standard has been met; and a 1 or 2 indicates that the standard was not met.

 Annual faculty evaluations prior to 2024 used a rating scale of Exceeds Expectations (EE), Meets Expectations (ME), Inconsistently Meets Expectations (IME), and Needs Immediate Improvement (NII).
 Candidates rated EE should be considered as having noteworthy achievement.
 Candidates rated ME may demonstrate noteworthy achievement with other forms of evidence.
 While it is not required that a candidate receives noteworthy achievement as an overall annual evaluation each year or in every evaluation category, the candidate's performance should be noteworthy when holistically viewed over the promotion period.

-\During the transition to the new annual faculty evaluation forms, promotion and/or tenure portfolios may include old forms or a mix of old and new forms.
+During the transition to the new annual faculty evaluation forms, promotion and/or tenure portfolios may include old forms or a mix of old and new forms.